GregoryCannon/Room47/README.md

 ## Admins ##

-Admins must login with a valid username, password, and ID.
+Admins must register/login with a valid username, password, and ID.
 Admins can read any rooming-related data and modify any students’ rooming assignments data at any time.
 They can also reset their password through a temporary password emailed to their valid email.

 ## Audit Logs ##
 The following audit logs are available: